 Snowmass Village home prices are not only among the most expensive in Colorado, but Snowmass Village real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Snowmass Village isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Snowmass Village are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Snowmass Village is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Snowmass Village is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Snowmass Village who work in management occupations (20.18%), art, media, and design (13.39%), and sales jobs (12.92%).

 Of important note, Snowmass Village is also a town of artists.
 Snowmass Village has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Snowmass Village’s character.